fkasler/dolosjs/README.md

 Password: fa
 ```

+You will need to run the setup as root.

 Plug it into your network with the WAN port.
 It should get a DHCP address, and expose port 22 for you to ssh in and configure it.
 From here, take the following steps to setup the Dolos JS project on the device:

 #### First Login